Anirudh-rao/The-Complete-DBT-Tutorial/README.md

 1. The setup is same for all the platforms

 2. For this Project I have my project name as `dbtlearn`.

+## Project Structure:

+1. dbt_project.yml - main file of the project .
+Inside

+    a.
+Name , version , profile - The main heading of the project

+    b. paths - link to that respective folders

+    c. clean-targets :